nickbrandt/GitLab/doc/development/merge_request_performance_guidelines.md

 ## Use CTEs sparingly

 We have found in some situations CTEs can become problematic in use (similar to the n+1 problem above).
 As such if you need to use them you should make sure you are using them correctly.
-See example X for considerations on how to use.
+See section https://docs.gitlab.com/ee/development/iterating_tables_in_batches.html#complex-queries-on-the-relation-object for considerations on how to use.

 <insert example/reference/fix up here>